openstack-archive/interop-workloads/workloads/ansible/shade/k8s/README.md

     7. Download software for worker node from the master node.
     8. Setup flanneld, docker, kubelet and kube-proxy on each work node.
     9. Install kubernetes dashboard and dns services.
+    10.Deploy cockroachdb cluster and its dashboard.

-## The method to run just a play, not the entire playbook
+## The method for running just a play, not the entire playbook

-The script will create an ansible inventory file name runhosts at the very first play, the inventory file will be place at the run directory of the playbook root.
-If you like to only run specify plays, you will be able to run the playbook like the following:
+The script will create an ansible inventory file named runhosts at the very first time you run the playbook, the inventory file will be place at a directory named "run" at the root directory of the playbook.
+This file will be updated in later runs if there are changes such as adding or removing hosts.
+With this file, if you like to run only few plays, you will be able to do that by following the example below:

-    ansible-playbook -i run/runhosts -e "action=apply env=leap password=XXXXX" site.yml
+    ansible-playbook -i run/runhosts -e "action=apply env=coreos password=XXXXX" site.yml
     --tags "common,master"

 The above command will use the runhosts inventory file and only run plays named common and master, all other plays in the play book will be skipped.
+All available plays can be found in the site.yml file.

 ## Next Steps

-### Check its up
+### Check that everything is running correctly

 If there are no errors, you can use kubectl to work with your kubernetes cluster.
+Kubernetes and cockroachdb dashboards should be available at different ports.
+Point your browser to an accessible IP address with the following ports and your browser should show the dashboards.

+    <ip_address>:30000    kubernetes dashboard
+    <ip_address>:32256    cockroachdb dashboard

 ## Cleanup

 Once you're done with it, don't forget to nuke the whole thing::

-    ansible-playbook -e "action=destroy env=leap password=XXXXX" site.yml
+    ansible-playbook -e "action=destroy env=coreos password=XXXXX" site.yml

 The above command will destroy all the resources created.